shiguredo/zakuro/README.md

                               The average length of a burst of lost packets for receiving --fake-network-receive-packet-overhead INT
-                              Additional bytes to add to packet size for receiving --fake-network-receive-codel-active-queue-management BOOLEAN:value in {false->0,true->1} OR {0,1}
+                              Additional bytes to add to packet size for receiving
-                              Enable CoDel active queue management for receiving
 ```